 The DAG-010 are stainless steel extra light acoustic guitar string.
 These strings have a bright deep tone that makes them perfect for playing music genres like jazz and blues.
 The strings are durable as they prevent corrosion for a longer time.

-- Ziko Guitar Strings are stainless steel, thus, prevent corrosion for a longer time
+- Ziko Guitar Strings are stainless steel, thus, preventing corrosion for a longer time

 - The set has string gauges of .010, .014, .023, .030, .039, and .048